databendlabs/databend/docs/doc/30-reference/20-functions/110-semi-structured-functions/get_ignore_case.md

 The value is returned as a `Variant` or `NULL` if either of the arguments is `NULL`.

 `GET_IGNORE_CASE` is similar to `GET` but applies case-insensitive matching to field names.
+First match the exact same field name, if not found, match the case-insensitive field name alphabetically.

 ## Syntax